 Upcoming Events at JAPC

-This year's Lenten Study (February 24 - March 31) on Tuesday afternoons (1:00 p.m. - 2:30 p.m.) begins this week.
+The Lenten Study concludes this week on Tuesday, March 24 (1:00 p.m. - 2:30 p.m.)
 We are using John Indermark's book "Parables and Passion".
+This week's discussion focuses on chapters 4 and 5.
 Participants will discover new insights about the passion story through the lenses of Jesus' parables.
 As Indermark writes "Parables nudge us all to receptive insight".
 The sign-up sheet is in the Main Hallway.
-You can purchase the book ($15) in the Church Office.

 The Tutoring T.R.E.E. program continues with it's second session on Tuesdays, from 4:00 p.m. - 5:30 p.m.
 Tutors and enrichment leaders are always needed.
 It only takes two hours per week to make a difference.
 If you are willing to help by volunteering to tutor or to provide healthy snacks, call or email Kathy Chateau.

-Our First Lenten Communion Breakfasts is this Wednesday, February 25 at 7:30 a.m. in the Zaun Chapel.
+Our last Lenten Communion Breakfasts is this Wednesday, March 25 at 7:30 a.m. in the Zaun Chapel.
 The 1/2 hour services will be followed by a continental breakfast in the Guild Room.
 Join us before work for this special time of worship and fellowship.

 Used Books Wanted!
 We need your used books - children, novels, and non-fiction for the "Books A' Blooming" Sale on Saturday, June 6 and Sunday, June 7.
 Just remember - we cannot accept Reader's Digest Condensed Books, Encyclopedias or dictionaries.
 Books may be brought to the church and placed under the display cabinet in Dodge Hall.